 The best way to limit your risk is to diversify and invest in multiple borrowers.
 You might even consider investing in 100 different loans.

 If you have $5,000 to invest, you don’t have to find a loan request for $5,000.
 You have the option to invest as little as $25 in a “note.”
-For example, if somebody needs $10,000 to consolidate their credit card debt, you can only choose to invest $25 for that particular loan in case they fail to make the monthly payments.
+For example, if somebody needs $10,000 to consolidate their credit card debt, you can choose to invest $25.
+You can mitigate risk for that particular loan in case they fail to make the monthly payments.

 Using a loan screener can help you easily find what loans and borrower meet your criteria so you do not accidentally invest in a risky borrower or loan.
 The lending platform should also tell you the average default rate for the borrower grade to help you make an informed decision as well.